Geet-George/JOANNE/.github/ISSUE_TEMPLATE/raise-issue.md

 Do you think there might be something else that can work better than the current alternative?

 **Additional context**
-Please feel free to give me some other context or screenshots about your issue or feature request here.
+Please feel free to give me some other context or screenshots about your issue here.